spatialdev/phantasm/docs/Windows_Install.md

 	npm run-script uninstall-windows-service

-Open windows task manager, find 'app'(or whatever the name property is in package.json), right click and start the service.
+Open windows task manager, find 'phantasm'(or whatever the name property is in package.json), right click and start the service.

 ##Miscellaneous